A Bit Political

 I am sure there are many departments that are run very well on limited budgets and what is needed is an examination by the individual councils to seek out the cuts in the right places!!

-Some of the lowest paid staff are those working in nursery's,they work 9hr shifts in a demanding environment with only a 30 min break all day so unfair.
+Some of the lowest paid staff are those working in nursery's,they work 9hr shifts in a demanding environment with only a 30 min break all day :shock: so unfair.

 With great power there comes great responsibility.